mr-karan/rubberduck/README.md

 Rubberduck is a lightweight container (Alpine based) which installs a set of utilities which are handy while debugging issues in a container environment.
 It also ships with an small `Golang` binary which runs a bare-bones API server.

+## Quick Deployment

+`kubectl run -i --tty --rm debug --image=mrkaran/rubberduck:latest --restart=Never -- sh`

+Spawns a pod in your namespace, gives access to all required tools to inspect networking issues and on `exit` it dies.
+This image is meant to be used for debugging purposes like these only.

 ### Contents of the image

 List of utilities installed in the container: